Rapyd-Samples/rapyd-payments-learning-resources/README.md

 * [A Flutter app to demo how to use Rapyd Collect API for payment collection](https://github.com/rexfordnyrk/donation)

-# get-support
+# get-help
-#### Please do no use these support resources for critical or production issues.
+#### Please do no use these resources below for critical or production issues.
 Go to https://support.rapyd.net or if you can't access then please send an email to support@rapyd.net

 * send us an [email](mailto:community@rapyd.net)
 * post a topic in [forums](https://community.rapyd.net)